-- Personal details, e.g. their current and former names, current address and national insurance number - Details of their current or most recent employment, including the reason for leaving - Full employment history, including explanations for any gaps in their employment - Qualifications, the awarding body and the date of the award - · Details of references - A statement of their personal qualities and an explanation of why they meet the person specification to be a suitable candidate for the role shortlisted will meet all the essential aspects of the person specification requirements.
+- Personal details, e.g. their current and former names, current address and national insurance number - Details of their current or most recent employment, including the reason for leaving - Full employment history, including explanations for any gaps in their employment - · Qualifications, the awarding body and the date of the award - Details of references - A statement of their personal qualities and an explanation of why they meet the person specification to be a suitable candidate for the role

+The school will never accept a CV alone, only completed application forms.
+When shortlisting candidates for an interview, all application forms will be considered.
+Candidates who are shortlisted will meet all the essential aspects of the person specification requirements.
 The school will ensure that the shortlisting process is as systematic as possible, and that the recruitment panel reads through all applications.
 Each member of the panel will create their own shortlist which will then be collated and discussed.
 Candidates will be assessed against the same shortlisting criteria to ensure a fair process.